Best Corn Chowder Recipe

 Add in an extra 1/3 cup of cream.
 If you like it really, really creamy, use less chicken broth.

 My favorite soup to start soup season is corn chowder.
 It’s comforting and hearty, yet packed with veggies and sweet corn that keep the taste of summer alive a little longer.
-Better yet, this chowder is easy to make!
+Better yet, it is easy to make!

 Servings: 6 medium bowls